tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **iOS/Android**
 - Group members can input `@All`.
 - TUIKit components added international support.
-- Users can now select videos when sending an image message through the Android edition.
+- Added support for selecting videos when sending image messages through the Android edition.
 - Optimized the timeout logic for voice and video call requests.
-- Android offline push was updated to be dependent on the TPNS package.
+- Updated Android offline push to be dependent on the TPNS package.
-- Group livestreaming added an opening animation.
+- Group live streaming added an opening animation.
-- Group livestreaming added support for a small livestreaming window.
+- Group live streaming added support for a small livestreaming window.

 ## 5.0.108 @2020.11.02 - Lite Edition